jacobosullivan/LVMCM_pre_distro/LVMCM/ReferenceManual/LVMCM reference manual.md

 1. Add zero vector to `bMat_p` and add `inv = 1e-6` biomass units to a random node
 2. Add col to `aMat` sampling from log normal distribution:

-`if emRate < 0`

-1. Each species also allocated a specific emigration rate to model a distribution in dispersal ability

 <a id='extinct' />
 #### `field<uvec> extinct(int invade = 1, uvec ind_p = {}, uvec ind_c = {}, int wholeDom=1)`
 *check for and remove regionally extinct species*